openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

 Allows for scanning of a RileyLink device.
 The Omnipod driver cannot select more than one RileyLink device at a time.

+* **Use battery level reported by OrangeLink/EmaLink:** Reports the actual battery level of the OrangeLink/EmaLink.
+It is **strongly recommend** that all OrangeLink/EmaLink users enable this setting.

+	+  DOES NOT work with the original RileyLink.
+	+  May not work with RileyLink alternatives.
+	+  Enabled - Reports the current battery level for supported pod communication devices.
+	+  Disabled - Reports a value of n/a.
+* **Enable battery change logging in Actions:** In the Actions menu the battery change button is enabled IF you have enabled this setting AND the battery reporting setting above.
+Some pod communication devices now have the ability to use regular batteries which can be changed.
+This option allows you to note that and reset battery age timers.

 Confirmation beeps
 ------------------